codecypher/LearnAI/ai_alchemy.md

 Despite the many advantages of integrating LLMs into existing software, there are many risks that need to be considered [10].

+> The tendency to make things up is holding chatbots back.
+But that’s just what they do.
+(MIT Technology Review)

 - Computational costs of training models and during model inferences due to heavy reliance on high-end GPUs and TPUs

 - Making frequent API calls can be expensive, especially for high-traffic applications